 Special precautions to be taken by the person administering the veterinary medicinal product to animals

-In case of accidental eye contact, rinse thoroughly with water.
-In case of accidental skin contact wash exposed skin thoroughly with water.
-In case of accidental ingestion, seek medical advice immediately and show the package leaflet or the label to the physician.
+In case of accidental ingestion by humans, seek medical advice immediately and show the package leaflet or the label to the physician.

 Adverse reactions (frequency and seriousness)